 Justification of Funding Amount: The requested funding of [$3.0M - $3.5M Estimate – NEEDS FINAL VALIDATION] is directly tied to the comprehensive scope of this multi-year, staged validation program.
 It will support our dedicated Alberta-based expert team, the establishment and operation of controlled mesocosm facilities, the execution of rigorous field pilots in the AOSR (including specialized equipment, consumables, and analytical services), and the robust data analysis required.
 This investment represents a strategic allocation of TIER funds to thoroughly de-risk and prove a technology with a high potential for significant, industry wide environmental and economic benefits, moving it decisively towards commercial success.

-# GHG Benefits
+# GHG Benefits – STOPPED HERE

 Luminous BioSolutions’ innovative approach to Naphthenic Acid (NA) management offers a clear pathway to greenhouse gas (GHG) benefits, primarily by enabling the vital process of tailings pond reclamation and by providing an inherently low-energy, low-GHG intensity solution compared to many existing or alternative NA treatment strategies.